 "When is it going to suck us up?" she asked.

-"Not for a very long time," Eric answered her reassuringly.
+"Not for a very long time," Eric reassured her.

 Her grandfather snorted derisively.
 "Yeah, I remember my father saying that when they discovered the damn thing.
 I guess it sorta snuck up on us," he chuckled.

 "There are plenty of really smart people all over the world working on it.
-I'm sure we'll be ok," Eric reassured his daughter.
+I'm sure we'll be ok," Eric cut back in.